janne-alatalo/Qwen3-VL-for-Object-Detection/README.md

 This repository contains lightweight helpers for exercising the Qwen3-VL model (served via vLLM’s OpenAI-compatible API) for 2D object detection and human pose estimation.

+The object detection experiment results are reported in the publication here: TODO ADD LINK.
+The `article-experiments` directory contains raw data from these experiments.

+Human pose estimation was not included in the publication, but this repository provides the `query_pose.py` script for that purpose.

 ## Prerequisites

 - Python 3.9+